Skip to main content

 The gut microbiome (the trillions of bacteria in your intestines) helps produce serotonin and GABA, both critical for sleep.
 Late-night eating, alcohol, and dysbiosis (an unhealthy microbial mix) can all disrupt sleep through this gut-brain axis.
 Fiber, fermented foods, and a 12-hour overnight fast usually help.

 A weighted blanket can lower sympathetic nervous system tone (your stress response) for some patients with anxiety or restless sleep.
-The general guideline is roughly 10 percent of your body weight.
-It is not a cure, but it can be a useful adjunct, especially for patients with sensory sensitivity.
+The general guideline is roughly 10% of your body weight.
+It is not a cure, but it can be a useful adjunct, particularly for patients with sensory sensitivity.

 Chronic shift work disrupts circadian rhythms in nearly every organ system, raising the risk of insulin resistance, cardiovascular disease, and certain cancers.
 We work hard to optimize sleep around the schedule, including blackout strategies, anchored meal timing, and sometimes timed melatonin or light therapy.